voytas/z80-go-zx/README.md

 ### DAA
 This is the most complicated instruction to implement.
-However if you follow "The Undocumented Z80 Documented", it should be easy and it actually passes the test.
+However if you follow "The Undocumented Z80 Documented", it should be easy and it actually works.